ndronos/c-nomorph/Adamson-2011/README.md

 historically remarkable, and umlikely to be duplicated.
-For all the advantages over Assembly, it maintains furious performance, and the abstractions then built atop C (with the arguable exception of Java, whose primary sin is being a memory pig)
+For all the advantages over Assembly, it maintains furious performance, and the abstractions then built atop C (with the arguable exception of Java, whose primary sin is being a memory pig) sacrifice performance for expressiveness.